erasmo-dominguez-stuff/hybrid_training_plan/README.md

-# 🏋️‍♂️ Hybrid Training Plan – Sequential (Cardio & Hypertrophy)
+# 🏋️‍♂️ Hybrid Training Plan – Sequential (Cardio & Hypertrophy) (June - September 2025)

 This is my personal hybrid training plan, structured around progressive overload, mobility, and active recovery.
 Each day combines mobility, strength, or cardio in a way that supports high performance and mental clarity.